PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 If there is a new version of a plugin you can simply re-install the plugin or run an upgrade.
 Below is the example for the cbpi-pt100x plugin:

-#### Re-Installation (always inside the virtual environment as descried above):
+#### Re-Installation:

 ```
-python -m pip install --force-reinstall https://github.com/PiBrewing/cbpi4-pt100x/archive/main.zip
+pipx runpip cbpi4 install --force https://github.com/PiBrewing/cbpi4-pt100x/archive/main.zip
 ```

-#### Upgrade (always inside the virtual environment as descried above):
+#### Upgrade:

 ```
-python -m pip install --upgrade https://github.com/PiBrewing/cbpi4-pt100x/archive/main.zip
+pipx runpip cbpi4 install --upgrade https://github.com/PiBrewing/cbpi4-pt100x/archive/main.zip
 ```
 {% hint style="info" %}
-The update/upgrade or re-installation can be also done cia pypi.org if the plugin has been published there via the plugin name as shown above.
+The update/upgrade or re-installation can be also done via pypi.org if the plugin has been published there via the plugin name as shown above.
 {% endhint %}

 ## How to remove a plugin?

 {% hint style="info" %}